Top 5 Travel Destinations to Pair with Galápagos

 Birding is one of the most popular activities in Mindo, and can be arranged through any number of local travel agencies.
 You’ll also want to head to one of Mindo’s three Mariposerías for an up close and intimate experience with butterflies and hummingbirds.

 Take the Telesilla up for incredible views on your way to see Mindo’s waterfalls.
-These hikes can be difficult and the terrain is often wet and slick.
-Be sure to have good hiking shoes if you go this route.
+These hikes can be difficult and the terrain is often wet and slick, so make sure to have good hiking shoes if you go this route.
 You can also try ziplining, white water rafting, and tubing while in Mindo.

-Baños de Agua Santa is a treasured travel destination for locals and tourists alike.
+5. Baños (de Agua Santa) is a treasured travel destination for locals and tourists alike.
 If you follow any Ecuador travel accounts, you’ve undoubtedly seen dozens of photos of Baños!

 Head to the Casa del Árbol for a breath-taking view of the imposing Tungurahua volcano.
 Here you’ll find the famous Columpio Fin del Mundo or the “End of the World Swing.”
 There’s also a viewing deck, zipline, and café.

-Baños is famous for its mineral rich hot springs found throughout the area.
+Baños is perhaps most famous for its mineral rich hot springs, which are found throughout the area.
 Because Baños is at the entrance to the Amazon Basin, the weather is warm and humid, with lush, dense greenery making up the landscape.
-Many find baños to be a great compliment to Galápagos’ more arid, desert climate.
+Many find baños to be a great compliment to Galápagos’ more arrid, desert climate.

 Galápagos tortoises are a tourist favorite in Galápagos, and if you’re in Baños, you’ll be able to see them twice!
 Head to Eco Zoológico San Martín to see Galapagos giant tortoises, tapirs, and spider monkeys.